 The court will consider making an order in the following situations:

-- Transferring an asset from a liquid asset e.g. cash to an illiquid asset or a risky investment;
+- Transferring an asset from a liquid asset e.g. cash to an illiquid asset (like property) or a risky investment;

 - Transfer of property to another family member;

 - Transfer of a property into a company; and

 - Dissolving a company and transferring the assets to a new company to prevent the other party’s access to it.
 Assets of a company may not be subject to the powers of the court and it can be for this reason a party will look to transfer.

 Who will the proceedings be taken against?

 Normally the proceedings are taken against the other party.
 However, if there is a transfer to a company or a third party, the company and/or third party may need to be joined into the application.

 How can I show that a disposition was made to defeat my claim for financial provision?

 The timing of the disposal affects who has the burden of proving that it was made to defeat a claim.
 If the disposal was made within three years of the application for financial relief being made, there is an assumption that it was made to defeat the claim for financial provision and the disposing party then needs to show that that was not their intention.

 If it took place in the three years before the proceedings, the onus is on the person making the application to show that the intention was to defeat the claim.
 If the disposal was made in good faith and for valuable consideration (i.e. the appropriate value was paid), then an application should not be made.
 In those circumstances, we would be looking at what happened to the money received.